attaswift/BTree/README.md

 This module implements a "vanilla" B-tree where every node contains full key-value pairs.
 (The other popular type is the [B+-tree][b-plus tree] where only leaf nodes contain values; internal nodes contain only copies of keys.
-This often makes more sense on an external storage device with a fixed block size, but it is less useful for an in-memory implementation.)
+This often makes more sense on an external storage device with a fixed block size, but it seems less useful for an in-memory implementation.)

 Each node in the tree also maintains the count of all elements under it.